Serg-Norseman/GEDKeeper/CODINGSTYLE.md

 # Language Integrated Query (LINQ)

-Using of LINQ in the project is prohibited.
+Using of LINQ in the project is not desirable, but is permissible in a limited scope.

 # Non-portable features

 To develop a program feature, that is known to be non-portable between Linux and Microsoft Windows, you **must** get project's owner (@Serg-Norseman) approval before doing that.

-# `foreach` operator

-We do not recommend to use operator `foreach` in the code.
-One can use it in some GUI implementations, but we still strongly advise against it.

 # C# features